-The purpose of this letter (this “Confirmation”) is to confirm the terms and conditions of the transaction entered into between Harrier I LLC (“Party A”) and Talon I LLC (“Party B”) on the Trade Date specified below (the “Transaction”).
+The purpose of this letter (this "Confirmation") is to confirm the terms and conditions of the transaction entered into between Harrier I LLC ("Party A") and Talon I LLC ("Party B") on the Trade Date specified below (the "Transaction").
 This Confirmation supplements, forms part of, and is subject to, the ISDA Master Agreement dated as of April 18, 2000, as amended and supplemented from time to time (the "Agreement") between Party A and Party B. All provisions contained in the Agreement govern this Confirmation except as expressly provided below.

-The definitions and provisions contained in the 2000 ISDA Definitions (the “ISDA Definitions”) and the 1996 ISDA Equity Derivatives Definitions (the "Equity Derivative Definitions") (as published by the International Swaps and Derivatives Association, Inc.) and any subsequent amendment thereto are incorporated into this Confirmation.
-In the event of any inconsistency between the ISDA Definitions and the Equity Derivative Definitions, the Equity Derivative Definitions will govern.
-In the event of any inconsistency between the ISDA Definitions, the Equity Derivative Definitions and this Confirmation, this Confirmation will govern.
+The definitions and provisions contained in the 2000 ISDA Definitions (the "ISDA Definitions") and the 1999 Credit Derivatives Definitions (the "Credit Derivatives Definitions") (as published by the International Swaps and Derivatives Association, Inc.) and any subsequent amendment thereto are incorporated into this Confirmation.
+In the event of any inconsistency between the ISDA Definitions and the Credit Derivative Definitions, the Credit Derivative Definitions will govern.
+In the event of any inconsistency between the ISDA Definitions, the Credit Derivative Definitions, and this Confirmation, this Confirmation will govern.

 1. The terms of the Transaction to which this Confirmation relates are as follows: